jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 Canonical branch or ref: modernize
 Git upstream: origin/modernize
-Remote tracker: jeonghanlee/epicsarchiverap-env, GitHub milestone none yet Peer register: aa-maven (jeonghanlee/epicsarchiverap-maven) `docs/milestone-daff1b7.md` on branch modernize, observed at `3528249462d54b295e9a9277882f7f3c0fc1cc62` on 2026-09-15 through the GitHub contents API
+Remote tracker: jeonghanlee/epicsarchiverap-env, GitHub milestone none yet Peer register: aa-maven (jeonghanlee/epicsarchiverap-maven) `docs/milestone-daff1b7.md` on branch modernize, observed at `3c96141d394ebc4b6f81bb12f6db29858a1fb6bd` on 2026-09-20 by reading that path in a fetched clone (prior observation: `3528249462d54b295e9a9277882f7f3c0fc1cc62` on 2026-09-15 through the GitHub contents API)

-Next session entry point: M9 (selectable MariaDB/SQLite backend, G9 Complete) is Ready.
-M21 (Sphinx cleanup) is Complete — landed at `a12516d`.
-M2
-(install-sequence doc, `b6a80af`) and M17 (`a159b79`) have landed; M20 carries
-M17's T6 follow-up.
-M8's install verification will be exercised by the ansible-provision archiver-dev run.
+Next session entry point: two rows are Ready — M9 (selectable MariaDB/SQLite backend, G9 Complete) and M15 (reduce phase 2 to a build-wrapper check, G7 Complete 2026-09-20).
+D17 closed G10 on aa-maven's own Phase 1 definition and deferred M14 (Ant removal) on both sides, so M8 is no longer Blocked: it waits on M9 and M15, then on the install verification the ansible-provision archiver-dev run exercises.
+M2 (`b6a80af`), M17 (`a159b79`), and M21 (`a12516d`) have landed; M20 carries M17's T6 follow-up.

 ## Milestone